 I Know I Have a Warrant.
 Should I Turn Myself In?

-Your criminal defense attorney will know the most effective arguments and steps to take to resolve your case in a way that is in your best interests.
-Put their experience to work for you when facing a criminal charge so you have the best shot against the allegations against you.
+The attorneys with our firm will know the most effective arguments and steps to take to resolve your case in a way that is in your best interests.
+Put our experience to work for you when facing a criminal charge so you have the best shot against the allegations against you.

 Check for your California warrant online anonymously, then call Simmrin Law Group for a free consultation.
 We are available to take your call 24/7.
 Do not talk to the police until you talk to us.